Technology and Innovation: Non-Financial Support

 Common sources of technology and innovation business support offered by the Government of Ontario include:

-Ministry of Economic Development and Growth (MEDG)
+Ministry of Economic Development, Job Creation and Trade (MEDJCT)

 - Small Business Enterprise Centre (SBEC) and community-based provider locations